 box with a mixture of women and men’s clothes.
 We created an imaginary scene and some rules for what was

 happening in it.
-We tried on all sorts of marvellous combinations of clothes until we found one looked and felt right to
+We tried on all sorts of marvellous combinations of clothes until we found one that looked and felt right to

 us that day.
-Then, in character, we explored how we might be, what we might say, what could happen as result.
+Then, in character, we explored how we might be, what we might say, what could happen as a result.

 In early 2012, I was delighted to accept Deborah May’s invitation to partner with The May Group;

 pair our respective expertise and develop a method to effectively address unconscious bias in

 organisations and create inclusive culture.

 My doctoral research shows that conventional learning methods inadvertently use the wrong

 tools for the job, producing less than optimal outcomes and poor return on investment in cultural

 change - emphasising the need for a fresh approach.

 The McDonagh-May Method blends intellectual inquiry with creative arts producing potent